Academy ›

 9 min · text · Advanced

-You can DIY tax filing on Xero data up to A$300-500k revenue.
-Above that, the strategic advice and audit-protection from a registered tax agent pays back 10x their fees.
-The trick is finding an AU dropshipping-specialist tax agent — not all tax agents understand ecommerce, GST quarter mechanics, or international platform fee deductibility.
+You can DIY tax filing on accounting software data up to $300-500k revenue.
+Above that, the strategic advice and audit-protection from a qualified tax professional pays back 10x their fees.
+The trick is finding an ecommerce-specialist — not all accountants understand sales tax mechanics, international platform fee deductibility, or multi-currency operations.
 Today: when to hire, where to find, and the 10-question vetting checklist.

 When DIY tax becomes false economy